Shotaro Ashino: Enfants Terribles (2017–2020)

 On August 8, Ashino and Kodama won the vacant Wrestle-1 Tag Team Championship after defeating Manabu Soya and Shuji Kondo.
-At Pro Wrestling Love in Yokohama 2019, Ashino and Kodama successfully defended their titles against Strong Hearts’ El Lindaman and Shigehiro Irie.
-Ashino and Kodama made two further title defences before losing the Wrestle-1 Tag Team Championships to Daiki Inaba and Koji Doi.
+At Pro Wrestling Love in Yokohama 2019, Ashino and Kodama successfully defended their titles against Strong Hearts' El Lindaman and Shigehiro Irie.
+Ashino and Kodama made two further title defences before losing the Wrestle-1 Tag Team Championships to Daiki Inaba and Koji Doi at Wrestle Wars in March 2020.

 On February 29, 2020, Wrestle-1 announced that they would be holding their final event on April 1, with all members of the roster being released from their contracts the day prior.

 All Japan Pro Wrestling (2020–present)

 On April 6, Ashino made his debut for All Japan Pro Wrestling where he announced he would make All Japan his "main battlefield".
 On April 30, Ashino made his in-ring debut teaming with a mystery partner, later revealed to be the debuting Yusuke Kodama, against Takao Omori and Hokuto Omori with Ashino and Kodama emerging victorious.
 The following week, Kumaarashi also joined All Japan and the trio quickly established Enfants Terribles as a force to be reckoned with; they would later be joined by Hokuto Omori and Koji Doi.
 On June 25, Ashino defeated Yuma Aoyagi in a number one contendership match for the Triple Crown Heavyweight Championship.
 Five days later, Ashino received his shot against Suwama but was defeated.
 In his first Champion Carnival, Ashino earned four points from an available eight through victories over Shuji Ishikawa and Yoshitatsu.
 Although not enough to progress to the finals, his victory over Ishikawa earned him an opportunity to challenge Ishikawa and Suwama for the World Tag Team Championship.
 On October 24, Ashino and Kumaarashi were unsuccessful in their challenge.
 Nevertheless, the duo entered their first Real World Tag League together, finishing the tournament with three wins from seven matches and near the bottom of the tournament table.
 On January 24, 2021, Ashino unsuccessfully challenged Suwama for the Triple Crown Heavyweight Championship for a second time.

 On February 23, the members of Enfants Terribles turned on Ashino during a six man tag team match.
 In the post match beatdown, Jake Lee also attacked Ashino and turned on his tag partner Iwamoto with the five men leaving together.

 In August 2025, Ashino formed a stable, "HAVOC", with Oddyssey and Xyon.